 Figure 6.X.3.1.1-1: PC5-MT-LR Procedure

-1. An LCS Client (in a UE) needs to retrieve the location information of a Target UE.
-The LCS Client (UE) issues an LCS Service Request message over PC5 to a Target UE in order to retrieve the location of the Target UE.
-The LCS Service Request message contains necessary information allowing the Target UE to identify the LCS Client data incl. the LCS Client identity, the type of location request (e.g. positioning/ranging), the accuracy of the location, etc.
+An application in a Third Party UE needs to retrieve the location information of a Target UE.
+It initiates discovery to discover the Target UE.
+The SL Positioning Client UE issues a Service Request message over PC5 to a Target UE in order to retrieve the location of the Target UE.
+The Service Request message contains necessary information allowing the Target UE to identify the SL Positioning Client UE data incl. the identity, the type of location request (e.g. positioning/ranging), the accuracy of the location, etc. If the type of location request requires SL positioning or ranging, one or multiple SL Reference UE may also be identified in the Service Request.

+NOTE X1: The service request may be transmitted from the SL Positioning Client UE to the Target UE through the SL Reference UE, for the case, e.g. the SL Positioning Client UE can only discover the SL reference UE.

-2. Upon reception of a LCS Service Request message, the Target UE verifies that the originating LCS Client is authorized.
-The Target UE uses its own stored Subscriber LCS Privacy Profile (SLPP) information and the identified LCS Client data in Step 1. to determine whether or not to authorize the LCS Client and its location request.
-If the Target UE determines that the LCS Client and location request are not authorized, the Target UE does not respond to the LCS Service Request and the procedure stops, otherwise the Target UE proceeds with Step 3.
+2. Upon reception of a Service Request message, the Target UE verifies that the originating SL Positioning Client UE is authorized.
+The Target UE uses its own stored Subscriber SL Positioning Privacy Profile information and the identified SL Positioning Client UE data in Step 1. to determine whether or not to authorize the SL Positioning Client UE and its location request.
+If another UE was identified in Step 1, the Target UE verifies that this other UE is in proximity (e.g. by using the discovery procedure (Model A) with this other UE) and that this other UE authorizes the positioning/ranging (see Editor’s Note).
+If the Target UE determines that the SL Positioning Client and its location request are not authorized, and/or that a SL Reference UE included in the location request is not authorized for the positioning/ranging, the Target UE does not respond to the Service Request and the procedure stops, otherwise the Target UE proceeds with Step 3.

+Editor’s Note: The signalling transaction for the Target UE to verify that a SL Reference UE is authorized for the positioning/ranging is FFS.

-3. If the Target UE determines it requires support from a Location Server UE, the Target UE selects a Location Server UE.
-The selection of the Location Server UE by the Target UE is performed using direct discovery.
+3. If the Target UE determines it requires support from a SL Positioning Server UE, the Target UE selects a SL Positioning Server UE.
+The selection of the SL Positioning Server UE by the Target UE is performed using direct discovery.
 Both models A and B discovery can be used as follows (see TS 23.303 for definitions of models A and B):

-- Model A: a Location Server UE ("announcing UE") announces itself at least as a Location Server UE.
+- Model A: a SL Positioning Server UE ("announcing UE") announces itself at least as a SL Positioning Server UE.
 Target UEs ("monitoring UE") monitor such announcements.

-- Model B: a Target UE ("discoverer UE") issues requests including information it wishes to discover a Location Server UE ("discoveree UE").
+- Model B: a Target UE ("discoverer UE") issues requests including information it wishes to discover a SL Positioning Server UE ("discoveree UE").

+For the selection of the SL Positioning Server UE, the Target UE needs to verify that the candidate SL Positioning Server UE is allowed to be involved based on the Subscriber SL Positioning Privacy Profile information.

-Once a Location Server UE is selected, direct communication is established between the Target UE and this Location Server UE allowing the procedure to proceed (Step 4).
+Once a SL Positioning Server UE is selected, direct communication is established between the Target UE and this SL Positioning Server UE allowing the procedure to proceed (Step 4).

-If the Target UE determines instead it does not need support from a Location Server UE it proceeds to Step 5.
+If the Target UE determines instead it does not need support from a SL Positioning Server UE it proceeds to Step 5.